any-docs/css/content/reference/values/dynamic-range-limit-mix/index.md

 ## Description

-The {{cssxref("dynamic-range-limit")}} property allows you to control the brightness of High Dynamic Range (HDR) content.
+The `dynamic-range-limit` property allows you to control the brightness of High Dynamic Range (HDR) content.
 The `dynamic-range-limit-mix()` function can be provided as a value of `dynamic-range-limit`, and enables you to create custom brightness limits by mixing together percentages of the `dynamic-range-limit` keyword values.

 ### Calculating the percentages